commitconfirmed/commitconfirmed.github.io/site/content/posts/hugo-github-pages-starter/index.md

 <img src="./images/hugo-codespace-1.png" alt="Codespaces GUI image">

-If everything looks good, click "Create Codespace", which should open up a new browser tab with a web version of Visio Studio Code with your repo ready to go.
+If everything looks good, click "Create Codespace", which should open up a new browser tab with a web version of Visual Studio Code with your repo ready to go.

 You may see an error on first setup as we haven't installed a theme yet, but we will cover that next.
 As with the other methods, from the provided terminal enter the site directory `"cd site"` and initialize your site using the `"sudo hugo new site ."` command (you don't need to do this if you've used one of the other methods already)